raylutz/pyon/README.md

 <img src="pyonlogo.png">

 # **pyon** -- **PYONTools**
-PYON is Python Object Notation -- A Superset of JSON (javascript object notation) that expresses python sets, tuples, dicts, lists, func
+PYON is Python Object Notation -- A Superset of JSON (javascript object notation) that expresses python sets, tuples, dicts, lists, funcs, etc.

 PYON already exists.
 It is defined by what you get if you f-string f"{any_object}" to any_object, and is generally what you get with the `__repr__` method.
 Thus, we only need to document it, and provide some tools for working with it.
 Better than PICKLE, jsonpickle, and other variants of JSON.